-The HPV vaccine Gardasil® protects against two types of HPV that cause about 70% of all cervical cancer.
+The HPV vaccine Gardasil®9 protects against nine types of HPV, including two types (HPV16 and HPV18) that cause about 70% of all cervical cancers.4

 - The vaccine works best when given before sexual activity begins, before any exposure to HPV.
 The Alberta school-based immunization program offers the HPV vaccine free of charge to girls and boys.
 Young women and men may benefit from the HPV vaccine even if they have been sexually active.
 The vaccine may protect them from HPV types that they haven’t been exposed to yet.
 Visit our HPV vaccination page for details.